terrarium-earth/project-odyssey/docs/cadmus/admin-claims/commands.md

 /cadmus adminclaims remove <id>
 ```
 Deletes an admin claim group and its flags
-- `id` the identifier for the admin claim.
+- `id`: The identifier for the admin claim.

 ## Claim Command